HamzaMPSY/Satellite-fetcher/README.md

 cp .env.example .env
 ```

-Then start the API/worker/UI/runtime services with the container or host-process commands appropriate for your environment.
+Then start the API, worker, UI, Zarr service, and mask service with the container or host-process commands appropriate for your environment.

 ## Health endpoints